dotnet/docs/docs/standard/datetime/how-to-use-dateonly-timeonly.md

 ### Add or subtract days, months, years

 There are three methods used to adjust a <xref:System.DateOnly> structure: <xref:System.DateOnly.AddDays%2A>, <xref:System.DateOnly.AddMonths%2A>, and <xref:System.DateOnly.AddYears%2A>.
 Each method takes an integer parameter, and increases the date by that measurement.
 If a negative number is provided, the date is decreased by that measurement.
-A new instance of `DateOnly` is returned, as the structure is immutable.
+The methods return a new instance of `DateOnly`, as the structure is immutable.

 :::code language="csharp" source="./snippets/how-to-use-dateonly-timeonly/csharp/Program.cs" id="date_adjust":::
 :::code language="vb" source="./snippets/how-to-use-dateonly-timeonly/vb/Program.vb" id="date_adjust":::